Siege of Fort Zeelandia: Taiwanese indigenous peoples

-The Taiwanese indigenous peoples attacked both the Chinese and the Dutch.
-In the Kingdom of Middag, the natives welcomed warmly the troops led by Koxinga's commander, Chen Ze.
-When Chen Ze's troops had been lulled into a false sense of security, the natives killed them in their sleep, wiping out 1,500 of Koxinga's army.
-This was the worst of several native attacks on the Chinese.
-The second worst case occurred in the south, where another 700 of Koxinga's forces were wiped out by the natives.
-The natives who were previously allied with the Dutch against the Chinese during the Guo Huaiyi Rebellion in 1652 turned against the Dutch during the siege.
-The aboriginals (Formosans) of Sincan defected to Koxinga after he offered them amnesty.
-They proceeded to work for the Chinese in executing captured Dutchmen.
-On 17 May 1661, the frontier aboriginals in the mountains and plains also surrendered and defected to the Chinese.
-They celebrated their freedom from compulsory education under Dutch rule by hunting down Dutch colonists and beheading them, while destroying their Christian school textbooks.
+The Taiwanese indigenous peoples initially allied with the Dutch and fought against the invading Chinese.
+In the Kingdom of Middag, the natives appeared to warmly welcome troops led by Koxinga's commander, Chen Ze.
+After luring Chen Ze's troops into a false sense of security, the natives attacked while most were sleeping, killing 1,500.
+A separate native ambush in southern Taiwan wiped out a Koxinga force of 700.
+Despite being allied to the Dutch since the Guo Huaiyi Rebellion in 1652, the native switched sides during the siege.
+The aboriginals (Formosans) of Sincan defected to Koxinga after he offered them amnesty and proceeded to work for him executing captured Dutchmen.
+On 17 May 1661, the frontier aboriginals in the mountains and plains also surrendered and defected to the Chinese; some celebrated their freedom from compulsory education under Dutch rule by hunting down and beheading Dutch colonists and destroying their Christian school textbooks.
 Koxinga formulated a plan to give oxen, farming tools, and teach farming techniques to the Taiwan Aboriginals.
-He gave them Ming gowns and caps, provided feasts for chieftains, and gifted tobacco to Aboriginals who were gathered in crowds to meet and welcome him as he visited their villages after he defeated the Dutch.
+He distributed Ming gowns and caps, hosted chieftains at feasts, and gifted tobacco to the crowds of Aboriginals who gathered to meet and welcome him as he toured native villages following his victory over the Dutch.